Notes to QPweb

 Top of page (Tips) Known issues

-A new modul for the estimation of parasite species richness is included.
+A new module for the estimation of parasite species richness is included.
 This aims to estimate

 the number of parasite species infecting a host, including those unobserved in the actual sample.